Gaylord College scholarship opportunities

 Awarded in memory of Rob Kelley, a 1992 Radio/TV/Film alumnus, who sadly lost his battle with cancer in 1994.
-His parents, Bob and Judy Kelley endowed this scholarship for a deserving student in the broadcasting and electronic media sequence.
+His parents, Bob and Judy Kelley endowed this scholarship for a deserving student in the creative media production sequence.

 Michael Tod Lilburn Memorial Scholarship